faudio/faudio/doc/Build and install.md

 @anchor Prerequisites
 @tableofcontents

-The following tools and libraries are required to build Fae.
+The following tools and libraries are required to build Fa.

 # Platform {#Platform}